 Simple Picture

-ELI5: you do not turn on the light by performing a “light-making” action.
-You turn on the light by removing the thing blocking it.
+You do not turn on the light by performing a “light-making” action.
+You remove the thing blocking it.
 Self-acceptance works the same way.
-The acceptance was always there.
-The rejection is what you added.
+The acceptance was never missing.
+The rejection was added.

 Core Claim

-Focusing provides the operational technique: sit with the felt sense of the rejection, ask what it is protecting, wait for the body to answer.
-The rejection dissolves not through force but through understanding what it was doing for you.
+focusing provides the operational technique: sit with the felt sense of rejection, ask what it is protecting, and wait for the body to answer.
+Rejection dissolves not by force but by understanding its job.
+The truth of memory adds the deeper complication: memory itself rewrites history to protect self-image, so the self you are prosecuting may be a reconstruction, not the person who was actually there.

 Why “Accepting Yourself” Fails